abs13/Image-Compare/README.md

  python image_compare.py -i <input csv file> -o <output csv file> *(Optional)
 ```

-> In absence of -o argument, default location *pwd* is used with default filename as output.csv

 ## Developer Documentation
 Developer documentation is availale at